YU000jp/logseq-plugin-confirmation-done-task/readme.md

 - When a task is marked as DONE, a confirmation dialog is displayed, and a property with a date is added to the block.

-> This plugin still has room for improvement.
-Please let me know if you encounter any issues or have any ideas for enhancement.

 [![latest release version](https://img.shields.io/github/v/release/YU000jp/logseq-plugin-confirmation-done-task)](https://github.com/YU000jp/logseq-plugin-confirmation-done-task/releases)
 [![License](https://img.shields.io/github/license/YU000jp/logseq-plugin-confirmation-done-task?color=blue)](https://github.com/YU000jp/logseq-plugin-confirmation-done-task/LICENSE)
 [![Downloads](https://img.shields.io/github/downloads/YU000jp/logseq-plugin-confirmation-done-task/total.svg)](https://github.com/YU000jp/logseq-plugin-confirmation-done-task/releases)